 Transplant Hepatology Fellowship

-The University of Virginia’s Transplant Hepatology Fellowship Training Program is a one-year program designed to prepare physicians for a career in academic general and transplant hepatology.
+The University of Virginia’s Transplant Hepatology Fellowship Training Program is a one-year program designed to prepare physicians for a successful career in academic general and transplant hepatology.

 Transplant Hepatology Fellows have access to comprehensive training in transplant hepatology, advanced general hepatology, hepatology-focused endoscopy, transplant infectious diseases, hepatopathology, and interventional radiology, as well as mentoring in clinical research, advanced clinical skills, and education techniques.